comparison guide

 TL;DR verdict

-VantaWeb is the strongest choice for veterinary clinics that need pet-emergency triage, native IDEXX Cornerstone integration, boarding and grooming inquiry routing separate from medical appointments, and automated no-show prevention.
+VantaWeb is the strongest choice for veterinary clinics that need pet-emergency triage, works-alongside IDEXX Cornerstone support, boarding and grooming inquiry routing separate from medical appointments, and automated no-show prevention.
 Anna handles the emotional complexity of distressed pet owners while routing clinical emergencies to your on-call vet or emergency referral.

 Smith.ai is the stronger choice for law firms and professional services -- their human-hybrid model is built for high-complexity consultative calls, not the high-volume mixed-inquiry environment of a busy veterinary clinic where booking and triage need to happen simultaneously across medical, boarding, and grooming queues.